applejag/notes-old/how-linux-uses-swap.md

 In Linux, you can dedicate a partition of your disk for swap or let swap be stored in a mere file on your system.

-There are two [[fbeba87e]] that take use of swap.
+There are two [[linux-memory-page-mapping]] that take use of swap.
 The anonymous memory and file-backed memory.

 ## When file-backed memory is swapped